yoyoberenguer/EPROM/README.md

 The prototype will have different customizable frequency sources to help troobleshooting.

-The board will have a Schmitt trigger oscillator with an adjustable resistor to have a wide range of frequencies available (time constant given by R1 x C1).
+The board will be designed with a Schmitt trigger oscillator with an adjustable resistor to have a wide range of frequencies available (time constant given by R1 x C1).

 A (32768khz) quarkz frequency oscillator using a Schmitt trigger CD40106BE chip.